wptechprodigy/email-validator-framework/README.md

-# email-validator-framework
+# Email Validator Framework

-An email validator framework in Swift
+> An email validator framework in Swift